TauConsortium/variant-visualizer/data_preprocessing/README.md

 * A tab-delimited file with annotated variants and their genotype counts across all samples
 * If cohort files are provided, additional columns will include counts for each subgroup

----

-Let me know if you'd like this printed by a `--help` flag or included in a separate documentation file.